eginer/quantum_package/docs/source/users_guide/quickstart.rst

 This tutorial should teach you everything you need to get started with the the basics of the |qp|.
-As an example, we will run a |CIPSI| calculation on the HCN molecule in the 631-G basis set.
+As an example, we will run a frozen core |CIPSI| calculation on the HCN molecule in the 631-G basis set.

 Demo video